Vortyne/Dark-Souls-PTDE-Replayer-Convenience-Fixes/README.md

-Dark Souls PTDE Replayer's Convenience Fixes (RCF)
+# Dark Souls PTDE Replayer's Convenience Fixes (DS1RCF)

 This has been tested with Prepare to Die Edition only.
 Since this tweaks aspects of the game such as weapon stats a bit, don't recommend applying to Remastered.